Passing the MCAT is the main step you need to take to get into a great medical school.

 Below you’ll find answers to the most frequently asked timing-related from pre-med students.
 Hopefully, they will clear your mind and allow you to take the best decision possible.

-The three best timing possibilities:
+When To Take The MCAT: The three best timing possibilities

 #1: If you want to attend medical school straight after graduation, take the MCAT by early May of your junior year so you’re able to submit your med-school application in June.